neha-midha/test/README.md

 # Task #1: Accounts Microservice

-The mission is to implement a java microservice that provide the functionality described by the OpenAPI spec below.
+The challenge is to implement a java microservice that provide the functionality described by the OpenAPI spec below.
 Take in account you may need python installed to run some scripts.
 This microservice is part of a system for users to rent scooters in a city, like Paris, France.

-The code challenge is part of a research and any feedback is approciated.
+The code challenge itselft is part of a research and any feedback will be approciated.

 ## OpenAPI Specification